SuperDARN/DDWG/FAQ.md

 ## Why do Canadian files take two different paths to the Globus mirror?
 This is done for several reasons:
 1. This will act as a 'check' for files that are going through VT.
-If VT changes the files in any way (either inadvertantly or on purpose), then the automated data processes will catch this.
+If VT changes the files in any way (either inadvertently or on purpose), then the automated data processes will catch this.
 2. Data transfers for Canadian data are done on a 2 hour cadence.
 This allows Canadian radar files to appear on the Globus mirror within ~45 minutes of being written.

 Please see [this summary](summary_data_transfers.md).

 ## Why are the BAS and Globus mirrors not synchronized?
-Good question: TODO
+Good question: TODO (temporary mirror requires manual intervention, having issues with hard drive, had issues with network, files rotated out before BAS could access?)

 ## What checks are done on the files before they get to the mirror(s)?
 There are a few basic checks done on the files for quality control.
 Please see the